5G Design, Test, and Measurement Challenges

 Applications of 5G for future Autonomous vehicles and smart cities will also be explored illustrating challenges and opportunities.
 The presentation concludes with Dr. Williams’ vision on what the future will bring and how it will impact organizations that embrace it.

-Test and Measurement Challenges for the 5G New Radio: Emerging 5G radio access technologies will drastically change the landscape of not only the cellular communication ecosystem as a whole, but more specifically the way in which radios are tested.
+5G and Millimeter Wave Device Measurement Challenges: Emerging 5G radio access technologies will drastically change the landscape of not only the cellular communication ecosystem as a whole, but more specifically the way in which radios are tested.
 In the search for more data bandwidth, the 5G new radio (NR) will push into new frequency ranges traditionally reserved for satellite and defense applications.
 The associated adaptive antenna system (AAS) technologies required to accomplish this and increase overall spectral efficiency, namely beamforming and massive MIMO, will have a dramatic impact on the testing of the associated radios.
 Where traditionally most of the radio functionality could be evaluated independent of the antenna system, the use of AAS makes it impossible to dissociate the radio performance from the antenna performance.
 The antenna arrays used with these radios make the prospect of performing a conducted test at each antenna port impractical if not impossible.
 Thus, even the most basic radio performance or functional metric must be performed in an over-the-air test environment.
 The impact of these changes extend beyond radio design testing to both production line and electromagnetic compatibility, where the complexity of the radio and the need to test over-the-air not only complicates the tests, but increases the amount of testing required.
 This presentation will provide and introduction to 5G NR and the implied requirements for the physical layer, and discuss the impact on various test cases.
 It will also provide a brief update on the progress in 3GPP regarding testing the new radio.

 EMI Mitigation for 5G: 5G systems need protection from electromagnetic interference just like other wireless systems.
 EMI can increase noise in a system resulting in loss of sensitivity for key components.
 Regulatory requirements also place limitations on unintentional emissions radiated from a device.
 Millimeter wave operation creates unique challenges for traditional shielding solutions.
 Also, the need to control and dissipate thermal energy is the primary limitation facing 5G designers.
 Effective thermal mitigation designs can act to exacerbate EMI emissions and interference in mmWave systems.
 This presentation will outline common high frequency shielding issues and thermal solutions and identify mitigation techniques and materials.
 Solutions to common EMI and thermal issues in mmWave systems will be discussed.